BobDG/xCodeTemplate/README.md

 1. CoreData - change xdatamodeld name to the name you want
 2. CoreData - in BDGCoreData.m - change the name in 'init' to the database file name
 3. Tap on target MoGenerator - Build phases - Run script -> change the name to the new database file name

+## Security
+1. Based on App Privacy -> Turn on Data Protection in Target Capabilities

 ## HockeyApp
 1. In info-plist, change the 'HockeyApp' to the correct HockeyAppID